Read Walter Benjamin with voice, context, and method in the same frame.

 Prompt 1: Explain why Walter Benjamin remains philosophically important.

-1. Signature contribution: Ruins, commodities, images, and artworks disclose historical truth under pressure.
+1. Signature contribution: The fragment as philosophical lightning: ruins, commodities, images, and artworks disclose historical truth under pressure.

 2. Historical setting: Early twentieth-century critical theory, where modern media, memory, theology, and capitalism collide.